mariusandra/aristotle/README.md

 ## Contributions

 All contributions are very welcome!
-This is an alpha release of the code.